blckbx/mybosbotexample/README.md

 `ADJUST_POLICIES`: bosbot is permitted to adjust outgoing fees and max htlc sizes of your channels

-`ADJUST_POLICIES_FEES` : if false this restricts policy management (setting htlc sizes/fees) to htlc management only
+`ADJUST_POLICIES_FEES` : if false this restricts policy management (setting htlc sizes/fees) to htlc size management only

 `ALLOW_REBALANCING`: bosbot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)